GAA-UAM/scikit-fda/docs/modules/registration.rst

-We see often that variation in functional observations involves phase and amplitude variation, which may hinder further analysis, that problem is treated during the registration process.
+We see often that variation in functional observations involves phase and amplitude variation, which may hinder further analysis.
+That problem is treated during the registration process.
 This module contains procedures for the registration of the data.